MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Cluster-Sets.md

 3. In hyper-converged configurations, an Infrastructure SOFS allows an SMB client (Hyper-V host) to communicate with guaranteed Continuous Availability (CA) to the Infrastructure SOFS SMB server.
 This hyper-converged SMB loopback CA is achieved via virtual machines accessing their virtual disk (VHDx) files where the owning virtual machine identity is forwarded between the client and server.
 This identity forwarding allows ACL-ing VHDx files just as in standard hyper-converged cluster configurations as before.

-Once a cluster cet is created, the cluster set namespace relies on an Infrastructure SOFS on each of the member clusters, and additionally an Infrastructure SOFS in the management cluster.
+Once a cluster set is created, the cluster set namespace relies on an Infrastructure SOFS on each of the member clusters, and additionally an Infrastructure SOFS in the management cluster.

 At the time a member cluster is added to a cluster set, the administrator specifies the name of an Infrastructure SOFS on that cluster if one already exists.
 If the Infrastructure SOFS does not exist, a new Infrastructure SOFS role on the new member cluster is created by this operation.
 If an Infrastructure SOFS role already exists on the member cluster, the Add operation implicitly renames it to the specified name as needed.
 Any existing singleton SMB servers, or non-Infrastructure SOFS roles on the member clusters are left unutilized by the cluster set.